Donders-Institute/bidscoin/docs/bidsapps.rst

       -q QCSCORES [QCSCORES ...], --qcscores QCSCORES [QCSCORES ...]
                             Column names for creating an accompanying tsv-file to store QC-rating scores (default: rating_overall)
-      --mainopts MAINOPTS [MAINOPTS ...]
+      -c, --cluster         Use `qsub` to submit the slicer jobs to a high-performance compute (HPC) cluster
+      --options OPTIONS [OPTIONS ...]
-                            Main options of slicer (see below). (default: "s 1") --outputopts OUTPUTOPTS [OUTPUTOPTS ...]
+                            Main options of slicer (see below). (default: "s 1") --outputs OUTPUTS [OUTPUTS ...]
                             Output options of slicer (see below). (default: "x 0.4 x 0.5 x 0.6 y 0.4 y 0.5 y 0.6 z 0.4 z 0.5 z 0.6")
-      --suboutputopts SUBOUTPUTOPTS [SUBOUTPUTOPTS ...]
+      --suboptions SUBOPTIONS [SUBOPTIONS ...]
+                            Main options of slicer for creating the sub-reports (same as OPTIONS, see below). (default: "s 1")
+      --suboutputs SUBOUTPUTS [SUBOUTPUTS ...]
-                            Output options of slicer for creating the subreports (same as OUTPUTOPTS, see below). (default: "S 4 1600")
+                            Output options of slicer for creating the sub-reports (same as OUTPUTS, see below). (default: "S 4 1600")

-    MAINOPTS:
+    OPTIONS:
       L                  : Label slices with slice number. l [LUT]            : Use a different colour map from that specified in the header. i [MIN] [MAX]      : Specify intensity min and max for display range.